rafael2k/ppkb-layouts/README.md

+THIS IS AN UNOFFICIAL FORK.
+Official address is here: https://codeberg.org/phalio/ppkb-layouts/#user-content-xkb-kbd-only-layouts

 # ppkb-layouts

 Various keyboard layouts for the PinePhone Keyboard Case to use it as intended or to go beyond into the realm of custom layouts.